niklas92/expenses-app/README.md

 - SAVINGS
 - OTHER - everything that does not fit in the above categories

-### Customizing classification categories
+### Customising classification categories

-In order to introduce your own categories or to add keywords to a categorie you need to alter the file `src/actions/expenseCategories.js`
+In order to introduce your own categories or to add keywords to a category you need to alter the file `src/actions/expenseCategories.js`

 For a new category add a new set in the following format (make sure to write Strings in all caps):<br>
 `catergoryMap.set("CATEGORY_NAME", ["KEYWORD1", "KEYWORD2"]);`